Delicious Japanese Clam Miso soup made with fresh clams, miso paste and dashi stock. A tasty soup that’s perfectly briny and full of umami flavor.

 - Finley chop green onions and set aside.

 - Make 2 cups of dashi (how to make dashi here) and bring to a boil.

 - Remove clams from bowl of water and add into stove top pot with dashi.
-Cook until all the calms have opened up, about 2-3 minutes.
+Cook until all the clams have opened up, about 2-3 minutes.

 - Reduce heat to low.
 Inside a strainer, add miso and mix into water to dissolve (never boil miso as it will lose its umami flavor).